 Create an automation that will subscribe and unsubscribe contacts from your lists

-As the last step, you’ll need to create an automation that will both subscribe contacts to and unsubscribe them from your lists based on the preferences they submitted to your form.
+As a last step, you’ll need to create an automation that will both subscribe contacts to and unsubscribe them from your lists based on the preferences they submitted to your form.

 This automation will include a series of nested "If/Else" actions.
 Each action will check which field value (list name) the contact selected on your form.
 As the contact moves through each "If/Else" actions, they will either be subscribed to or unsubscribed from each of your email marketing lists.

 To get started:

 1. Click “Automations” to navigate to the Automations Overview page.

 2. Click the "New Automation" button.